Commodities are raw materials considered as basic goods of the global economy.

 How can they be traded?

-As mentioned above they are traded using futures contracts, but also an investor can invest in commodities using commodity options, commodity ETFs, and through CFDs on commodities.
+As mentioned above they are traded using future contracts, but also an investor can invest in commodities using commodity options, commodity ETFs, and through CFDs on commodities.